imcolecodes/what-do-I-do-here-/README.md

 I just started the 4th lesson in relational database and I still haven't finished it lol.
 I just decided to write here first before trying to cram that freecodecamp lesson before this day ends.
 (5.29.25 10:05pm)

 I finally finished the lesson I started yesterday in freecodecamp.
 It was a five project lesson and where I make four different type of projects and then compiled them all in the fifth one.
 After finishing that, I then started the next lesson which was similar to the 2nd lesson and the 1st project I made.
 It was related to databases and such and I just finished it a few minutes ago, I am now thinking of starting the next one because as it turns out it was a 2 part lesson.
 I just decided to update this first because the wifi might be turned off a few moments later.
 (5.30.25 10:22pm)

+I just finished the part 2 lesson from last night and I am now doing the project (5.31.25 9:18pm)